The Ultimate Guide to Museums in Charlotte

 Neighborhood: Uptown

-A must for NASCAR fans, this large Uptown museum offers all kinds of entertainment and education about the sport, including hands-on exhibits, a theater, historic cars and racing simulators.
+A must for NASCAR fans, this large Uptown museum offers an in-depth look at the sport through entertainment and education, including hands-on exhibits, a theater, historic cars and racing simulators.

 North Carolina Auto Racing Hall of Fame

-The NCARHOF is partly a museum that teaches the history of racing in North Carolina and partly a gallery that showcases the beauty of the history-making cars.
-Exhibits celebrate all types of racing, from drag racing to stock car racing, as well as some of the most influential racers in NASCAR and motorsports in the state.
+The NCARHOF is part museum that teaches the history of racing in North Carolina and part gallery that showcases the beauty of history-making cars.
+Exhibits celebrate all types of racing, from drag to stock car, as well as some of the most influential racers, in NASCAR and motorsports, in the state.

 Nature

-Begin inside the center, learning about the region’s plants and animals in the discovery hall.
-Then venture outside to the butterfly gardens, bird feeding stations and nature preserve trails to interact with nature firsthand.
+Begin inside Quest’s 13,000-square-foot center to learn about the region’s plants and animals.
+Then venture outside to the butterfly gardens, Carolina Raptor Center and nature preserve trails to interact with the environment firsthand.

 Schiele Museum of Natural History & Planetarium

-Learn about natural history through exhibits on wildlife and habitats, gaze up at the stars in a planetarium, and explore the outdoors on trails, a wildlife garden and even a Stone Age heritage site.
+Learn about natural history through exhibits on wildlife and habitats, gaze up at the stars in a planetarium, and explore the outdoors on trails.
+This museum also features a wildlife garden and Stone Age heritage site.